Thursday, May 2, 2013

 A Church in Turmoil - Then and Now

 The early Church community in Jerusalem was not without its problems!
 Several of the controversies are evident in Sunday's first reading from Chapter 15 of the Acts of the Apostles.
-The people addressed in the first reading were absolutely convinced that since salvation came through the Jewish people, a person could not become a Christian unless he or she first became a Jew.
+The people addressed in the first reading were absolutely convinced that since salvation came through the Jewish people, a person could not become a Christian unless he or she first became a Jew, became circumcized.
 The same could be said about the second reading.

 Fr.
 Thomas Rosica, CSB says this Council of Jerusalem left us a model for dealing with difficult situations in the Church.
 Both the theological issues and the feelings of people were very important for the apostles.
 Dr. Marcellino D’Ambrosio explains further that this Council of Jerusalem in Acts 15 brings up a very interesting point -- in discerning the proper interpretation of the Scriptures and of the will of God, where do we turn for guidance, the teaching authority of the Church, or to the Holy Spirit?

 Today, our Church - from the Vatican to our local parishes - still has its own share of troubles.
 The recent sexual abuse cases by clergy are still in the news.
 Speaking about it, Salesian Father Enrico dal Covolo noted that priests are not immune to temptations.
 And like the Apostles, they can fall.
-Even in our local parish ministries, petty quarrel never cease to manifest itself.
+And in our local parish ministries, petty quarrel never cease to manifest itself.

-But despite it all, the Catholic faithful remain steadfast.
+But despite that, the Catholic faithful remain steadfast.
 A new poll says 86% of Catholics have not allowed the abuse scandal to shake their Faith.
 And hundreds of thousands of fallen-away Catholics, and even non-Catholics, continue to find their way home to Rome, thanks to an apostolate in the New Evangelization started by a former advertising executive who is spearheading www.Catholicscomehome.org.
 The bottom line, according to Fr.
 Phil Bloom, is that disunity, criticism and complaining can destroy faith, but unity - working for a common vision - can lead others to faith.

 "The Holy Spirit, whom the Father will send in my name"